ubc/profile-cct/readme.txt

 You can specify multiple taxonomies to filter by, by default then only profiles that meet ALL the specified criteria will be displayed.
 Alternatively you can also add query="or" to the shortcode to show profiles meeting at least one of the criterias.

+Ordering results:
+[profilelist orderby = orderfield] where 'orderfield' is either first_name, last_name, or date.
+By default it will use the manual ordering specified on the Profiles->Order Profiles page
+You can also show results in descending order, eg [profilelist orderby='first_name' order='desc']

 Displaying more details:
 use display="full" to show full profiles, or display="name" to only shows names.
 Default behaviour shows the list view as set in the settings.

 Show a specific set of people:
 [profilelist include="id, id2, id3..."]